lop-Louis/northbook/docs/playbook/raci-by-seams.md

 refresh_after_days: 60
 status: draft
 audience: Leads mapping accountability across seams
-tone: 'Plainspoken, candid, energetic'
+tone: Plainspoken, candid, energetic
 narrative_goal: Provide a table-driven way to clarify who owns what work
-primary_action: Use the seam-first template to map who owns each boundary.
 ---

 # RACI by Seams

 <a href="#why-seams-not-teams" data-primary-action>Use the seam-first template to map who owns each boundary.</a>

+<a href="../runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

 Map the work around seams instead of teams so responsibility stays clear when streams shift.
 Each seam represents a boundary where ownership often fuzzes—APIs ↔ clients, platform ↔ feature, product ↔ ops.